LITTLE HEROES ASD

 Our intentions are that all children no matter what their ability/ disability is that they will be able to participate in activities and events that other neurotypical children can do, we give families the means to do this by arranging such activities in safe and secure surroundings.

-Little Heroes provides a drop in service for parents and families of children with autism on a regular weekly basis.
-During term time these are at least once a week and are within the local community.
-Please refer to our social media pages for up to date information regarding venues.
+Little Heroes provides a drop in service for parents and families of children with autism on a regular basis at the Support Hub.
+During term time there are regular bookable activities each week for the parent/ carer and their children.
+Please refer to our social media pages for up to date information.

 We offer activities throughout the school holidays and provide suitable events for families whilst offering them the chance to socialise with other likewise families whilst receiving advice and support from one another, as well as potentially creating new friendships within a circle of support.